JC9thCO/blog-starter-kit/_posts/nextjs-blog.md

 ---
-title: 'Next.js is the future of the web'
+title: 'Jamstack is the future of the web'
-excerpt: 'I am beyond excited to be learning the Next.js framework as well as the overall Jamstack architecture.
+excerpt: 'I am beyond excited to be learning Jamstack, the Next.js framework as well as related tools and technologies within the JavaScript ecosystem.
 I will share my learnings here.'
 coverImage: '/assets/blog/nextjs-blog/to.jpg'
-date: '2022-11-20T05:35:07.322Z'
+date: '2023-01-09T14:35:07.322Z'
 author:
   name: Justin Cook
   picture: '/assets/blog/authors/jc.jpg'